 Luci Brown's chapbook, Home Brew, was released in 2015.
-Her poems previously appeared or are forthcoming in Moon City Review, Pittsburgh Poetry Review, Menacing Hedge, Rogue Agent, Tinderbox, and others.
+Her poems previously appeared or are forthcoming in Moon City Review, Menacing Hedge, Rogue Agent, Tinderbox, and others.
 In addition to serving as Managing Editor for Stirring, she is also a reader for the Best of the Net Anthology.
-She recently received her MFA at the University of Tennessee in Knoxville where she teaches and resides with her very tall partner, very strange dogs, and very happy baby.
+She received her MFA at the University of Tennessee in Knoxville where she met her partner, had a baby, and wrote some poems.
+She recently moved to Louisville, Kentucky where she serves as an AmeriCorps VISTA for Louisville Girls Leadership.

 Andrew Koch lives with his spouse and child in Texas where he is currently pursuing a PhD in creative writing at the University of North Texas.
 Winner of an Academy of American Poets Prize, he is the author of the chapbook Brick-Woman (Hermeneutic Chaos Press), and his work has appeared or is forthcoming in The Gettysburg Review, Ninth Letter, Pleiades, Poetry Northwest, Salamander, The Collagist, and others.